MrChocoreto/Navi/README.md

 ```sh
 python -m venv env
 ```
 Now you have execute the environment before to install the dependencies.
+To execute this commands you need be in the project path.

 #### Windows